GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

     NAME                          TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)                      AGE
     nginx-ingress-nginx-ingress   LoadBalancer   10.7.250.75   <pending>     80:31875/TCP,443:30172/TCP   132m

 Wait a few moments while the Google Cloud L4 Load Balancer gets deployed.
 Confirm that the `nginx-ingress-nginx-ingress` Service has been deployed and that you have an external IP address associated with the service.
-Run the following command:
+Run the following command (note that you may have to run this command a few times until an `EXTERNAL-IP` value is present):

     kubectl get service nginx-ingress-nginx-ingress